-SELF-EMPLOYED PERSONS in class "A" pay contributions at a rate of 6.8%, while self-employed person in Class "B" pay 8.8%, of their average insured income, up to the ceiling of \$400.

-Self-employed persons must determine at the beginning of each year, what their income level for the payment of contributions will be that year.
+ALL SELF-EMPLOYED PERSONS pay contributions at a rate of 8.8% of their average insured income, up to the insurable ceiling.
+Self-employed persons must determine at the beginning of each year what their income level for the payment of contributions will be that year.
 If they cease self-employment before the year ends, they must notify NIB, or else they will be considered to be in arrears.